 (Emperor Franz I)

-The amply-wigged Franz was a progressive thinker (for the times), known particularly for his interest in science and nature.
+The amply-wigged Franz was an open-minded and progressive thinker (at least for the times), known particularly for his interest in science and nature.
 For example, his natural history collections provided the foundation for Vienna’s Natural History Museum.

-Franz I’s menagerie wasn’t the first time the Schönbrunn grounds were used for animal husbandry.
-When Maximilian II first bought the property for the Habsburgs in the late 16th century, he converted the existing buildings into a hunting lodge.
+The Schönbrunn grounds actually had a wildlife connection before Franz I’s menagerie.
+When Emperor Maximilian II first bought the property for the Habsburgs in the late 16th century, he converted the existing buildings into a hunting lodge.

-By chance, it was also Maximilian who made a huge impression on the local population by including an elephant in his procession as he entered the city for the first time as Holy Roman Emperor in 1563.
+Incidentally, Maximilian also made a huge impression on the local population by including an elephant in his procession as he entered the city for the first time as Holy Roman Emperor in 1563.

 Franz I’s collection remained private until a few years after his death: Schönbrunn opened to the outside world toward the end of the 1770s, thus beginning the Tiergarten’s 250-year history as a public zoo.